Lisa Ashford: Five Innovative Funding Tips

 Here are five innovative ways to raise flexible and affordable finance from the community to enable groundbreaking initiatives to scale and grow.

-As the UK prepares for the COP26 Climate Summit in Glasgow this November, all eyes are on governments and world leaders to agree on workable solutions to the climate crisis.
-However, all around the UK, there are small, community-led organisations that are working hard to find their own solutions.
+All around the UK, there are small, community-led organisations that are working hard to find their own solutions to the climate crisis.
 Whether it’s community-owned renewable energy projects, sustainable transport schemes or eco-friendly community housing schemes, these pioneering organisations are taking direct grassroots action against climate change and other issues affecting our society every day.

-So, here we’re sharing our top 5 tips for a successful raise for any community-led organisation looking to raise funds from individual investors crowd:
+So, here we’re sharing our top 5 tips for a successful raise for any community-led organisation looking to raise funds from the crowd of individual investors:

 1. Warm up your crowd